canonical/snap-docs/UPDATING.md

     places them in a directory that Sphinx has been configured to include in the build process.

-## ReadTheDocs Build Process
+## Read The Docs Build Process
-Since the RTD build process uses a hosted environment, configuration is done via files located in the github repository.
+Since the RTD build process uses a hosted environment, configuration is done via files located in the GitHub repository.
 The following file is used for exclusive modifications to the RTD build process:
 - [.readthedocs.yaml] - Used by RTD to control the build process.
-This file contains information nessecary for environment setup, and allows for configuring the build jobs that sphinx uses.
+This file contains information necessary for environment setup, and allows for configuring the build jobs that sphinx uses.

-For the Snap documentation use case, we are interacting with actions in other Github repositories, requiring the use of the `gh` command line tool.
+For the Snap documentation use case, we are interacting with actions in other GitHub repositories, requiring the use of the `gh` command line tool.
 To prevent any issues with rate limiting on the RTD build servers, a token is configured in the RTD project settings, which is only accessible by organization admins.
-The token is assigned to an environment variable prior to launching the pre-build-job, and upon running `gh` will read this token and use it to authenticate with Github.
+The token is assigned to an environment variable prior to launching the pre-build-job, and upon running `gh` will read this token and use it to authenticate with GitHub.

-The hosted build process is handled remotely by RTD, with little intervention allowed outside the GitHub repo, and follows the workflow:
+The hosted build process is handled remotely by RTD, with little intervention allowed outside the GitHub repository, according to the following workflow:
 1. Upon a pull request being merged to the main repo, RTD detects changes have been made and checks out the latest commit.
 2. The build process begins and a console output is available via the [RTD